codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 ![Network Port](../assets/tutorials/docker-php-sqlite/network-port.png)

+### Create a Data Capsule

+Our Book Recommendations app needs a Data Capsule in order to persistently store book entries.
+Create a persistent storage Data Capsule in the same Space where you have your Docker Capsule and bind the two capsules together.
+You can reference this [guide](https://codecapsules.io/docs/reference/set-up-file-data-capsule/) to see how to do so in more detail.

+### View App

 That’s it!
-Your "Book recommendations" app should be live and fully functional now.
-You should now be able to visit the index route.
+Your "Book Recommendations" app should be live and fully functional now.
+To visit the index route, click the "Live Website" link at the top right of your Docker Capsule.

 ![Book Recommendation App](../assets/tutorials/docker-php-sqlite/app.png)